kteender/kteender.github.io/_posts/technical-blog/2022-04-19-incorporating-motion-capture-into-a-short-film-workflow.md

         <link rel="stylesheet" href="/assets/css/styles.css">
     </head>
 </html>
 Hello!
 This is the second workflow breakdown for my thesis film.
 It will concern the motion capture animation process.
-Check out the first post about using Unity to make a short film <a href="{% link _posts/technical-blog/2020-05-10-making-a-short-film-in-unity-using-the-unity-timeline.md %}">here</a>, and watch the film itself <a href="/animations.html/#youth-group-4">on my animations page</a>.
+Check out the first post about using Unity to make a short film <a href="{% link _posts/technical-blog/2020-05-10-making-a-short-film-in-unity-using-the-unity-timeline.md %}">that covers the Unity workflow itself</a>, and watch the film itself <a href="/animations.html/#youth-group-4">on my animations page</a>.

 **Purpose**: This post is designed for students or independent artists considering using motion capture for animated filmmaking, and would like an example of how I approached the process.
 For the sake of length, I will not be going into tutorial-level detail on the different MotionBuilder/Maya tools referred to, but I will post link to technical information as it comes up, and you can always leave questions in the comments section.